ipython/ipython/docs/source/overview.rst

   debugging information (basically a terminal version of the cgitb module).

-* Auto-parentheses: callable objects can be executed without
-  parentheses: :samp:`sin 3` is automatically converted to :samp:`sin(3)`.
+* Auto-parentheses via the :samp:`%autocall` command: callable objects can be executed without parentheses: :samp:`sin 3` is automatically converted to :samp:`sin(3)`

 * Auto-quoting: using :samp:`,`, or :samp:`;` as the first character forces auto-quoting of the rest of the line: :samp:`,my_function a b` becomes